haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

-Please note that parameters `--n_clusters` (defining the number of clusters you want) and `--clust_cutoff` are mutually exclusive, as the former is cutting the dendogram at a height satifying the number of desired clusters while the latter is cutting the dendogram at the `--clust_cutoff` value height.
+Please note that parameters `--n_clusters` (defining the number of clusters you want) and `--clust_cutoff` are mutually exclusive, as the former is cutting the dendrogram at a height satisfying the number of desired clusters while the latter is cutting the dendrogram at the `--clust_cutoff` value height.

 <hr>

 ## haddock3-copy

-The `haddock3-copy` CLI allows one to copy the content of a run to an other run directory.
+The `haddock3-copy` CLI allows one to copy the content of a run to another run directory.

 It takes three arguments:
 - **`-r run_directory`** is the directory of a previously computed haddock3 run.
 - **`-o new_run_directory`** is the new directory where to make to copy of the old run.
 - **`-m module_id_X module_id_Y`** is the list of modules you wish to copy (separated by spaces).

-As an example, considering your previous run directory is named `run1` and contains the following modules:
+As an example, consider your previous run directory is named `run1` and contains the following modules:

 ```bash
 run1/